The Outlaw: Further releases (1949 onwards)

 In 1948, RKO, now owned by Hughes, acquired distribution rights for the film.
 Further cuts were made to secure the Production Code seal of approval in October 1949, and the film received a B rating (morally objectionable in part) from the Legion of Decency.
 It opened over the 1950 New Year holiday in 21 theatres and performed well in its opening week.
 Based on the key cities that Variety tracked, it was number three at the US box office in its second week.
 The rerelease brought its lifetime rental earnings to $5.075 million.
 There was an additional rerelease in 1952.
 By 1968, the film was reported to have grossed $20 million.

 Hughes sued Classic Film Museum, Inc. and Alan J. Taylor for unlawful distribution of Hell's Angels, Scarface and The Outlaw.
 When it emerged that The Outlaw had fallen into the public domain in 1969 for lack of copyright renewal, the case was settled, with Classic Film Museum agreeing to stop distribution of the two copyrighted titles and Hughes withdrawing his claim on The Outlaw.

 The film was later colorized twice.
 The first colorization was released by Hal Roach Studios in 1988.
 The second colorized version, produced by Legend Films, was released to DVD on June 16, 2009, featuring both the newly colorized edition and a restored black-and-white edition of the film.
 The DVD version also features an audio commentary by Jane Russell and actress Terry Moore, Hughes's alleged wife.
 Russell approved of the colorization, stating "The color looked great.
 It was not too strong, like in many of the early colorized movies that made the films look cheap."

 Critical reception

-William Brogdon wrote in his review of the film in Variety that, "Beyond sex attraction of Miss Russell's frankly displayed charms, picture, according to accepted screen entertainment standards, falls short".
+William Brogdon wrote in his review of the film in Variety that, "Beyond sex attraction of Miss Russell's frankly displayed charms, the picture, according to accepted screen entertainment standards, falls short".
 In 1946, Herb at Variety said it was "full of surprises.
 First is that it is so bad."
 The film's worst point was deemed to be its slowness and Russell and Buetel's performances were described as amateurish.
 The dialogue, direction and music were all felt to be cliched.
 After finally getting to see the film in 1947, The New York Times called it "a strictly second-rate Western, long and tedious and crudely acted for the most part, a great deal more soporific than swashbuckling".
 They said of Russell that while "undeniably decorative in low-cut blouses, she is hopelessly inept as an actress."